-As for why women appear to discuss the phenomenon less, “There are a lot of cultural fears when it comes to [female] masturbation,” Darnell says.
-Take for example so-called “vibrator addiction”, a myth unsupported by any real scientific studies or research that only serves to pathologise women’s masturbation habits.
+As for why women appear to discuss the phenomenon less, Darnell says “There are a lot of cultural fears when it comes to [female] masturbation.”
+Take for example so-called vibrator addiction, a myth unsupported by any real scientific studies or research that only serves to pathologize women’s masturbation habits.
 As a result, women who experience difficulty with sexual pleasure can feel uncomfortable breaking the silence.

-As sex educator and relationship therapist Tanya Koens says, “Women are socialised to be sexy, not sexual.”
+As a sex educator and relationship therapist Tanya Koens says, “Women are socialized to be sexy, not sexual.”
 Even with adequate sex education, many women don’t have access to “pleasure education.”
 Women also aren’t generally encouraged to learn how their bodies work, Koens says.

 In turn, many people who discover masturbation as children or in their early teens quickly learn it’s an activity never to be discussed.
 Over time, Koens says, this can lead to a “mind-body disconnect” that only widens the orgasm gap and makes it more difficult for women to feel comfortable with partnered sexual pleasure.